satyapalvadi/p3/readme.md

 + Some PHP and HTML code lines extend beyond 80 character limit (violation of a PSR-2 style guide)

 ## Notes for instructor
++ Used same idea from my project 2.
+So, a lot of code has been replicated into project 3 and updated for Laravel framework
-+ All form fields are in a separate blade module of their own.
-I decided to do this way as there is a lot of display logic for each field and having all fields in one blade file made the file unreadable.
++ All form fields are in separate blade module files of their own.
+Had to do this way as there is a lot of display logic for each field and having all fields in one blade file made the file unreadable and lengthy.